houtanf/Unsupervised-KNN-JS/README.md

           vector: [1, 3, 4.5, -4]
         }
         ```
-      * The following is a valid list of neighbors:
+      * The following is a valid array of neighbors:
         ```javascript
         const neighbors = [
           { label: 'some name', vector: [1, 2, 4, 5] },